 All the while, I closely watched sales and tracked ranking in Amazon and other marketplaces.
 I incorporated what works (and what doesn't) into the ways that I approach other product launches.

-Google Drive And Docs In 30 Minutes and Excel In 30 Minutes last week.
+a Google Docs for Dummies-style book and Excel In 30 Minutes last week.
 Sales on all three titles have reached well over 100 units per month, and I will shortly begin work on book #4.

 Are things going well enough to hire staff?
 Rent an office?
 Ditch the 1999 minivan?
 Take my kids to Disneyland?
 Spend the weekend not working?